 Congratulations to the 2016 Top 3

-1st place: Ian & Val Plagge, Franklin County – Good luck at the AFBF competition in Phoenix!!
+1st place: Ian & Val Plagge, Franklin County – Placed in the AFBF Top 10!

 2nd place: Ben & Susan Albright, Calhoun County